 The Certification in Thrust Joint Manipulation (Cert.
 TJM) credential designates the recipient as a specialist in performing safe, effective thrust joint manipulation for the entire skeleton.
-Candidates for the credential must successfully complete TJM Part 1: Thrust Joint Manipulation to the Vertebral Column;
+Candidates for the credential must successfully complete TJM Part 1: Thrust Joint Manipulation to the Spinal Column;

 CE for Therapy presently features multiple providers that offer a wide variety of Physical Therapy Certifications, Methods and Techniques.
 Here are some brief descriptions of some of our favorites, taken from the Physical Therapy Certifications / Techniques appearing above: